• Skip to primary navigation

 • Open the Instant Pot once the pressure has subsided and remove the pork hock.
 If you plan to add it back into the soup, let cool, then remove the skin/fat/bones and shred the meat.
 Or save it for another use.

-• For a creamier soup, use a stick blender to blend some of the beans.
+• For a creamier soup, use an immersion blender to blend some of the beans.
 I do this for around 30 seconds or so, as I like the combination of blended and intact beans in my soup.
 Taste and feel free to adjust the seasonings to suit your tastes.

 • Add the shredded pork back into the soup (optional, but recommended).